EvidentSolutions/lokki/README.md

 Attributions
 ============

-Image of seagull used on the website is by [Jiyang Chen](http://jiyangchen.com/) and is used by [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+Image of ring-billed gull used on the website is by [Jiyang Chen](http://jiyangchen.com/) and is used by [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).